isomerpages/nlb-reference/_arts-visual-arts/visual-arts/Untold Stories: Four Singapore Artists' Quest for Inspiration in Bali 1952.md

 <h4>Introduction</h4>
 <p>This resource guide brings together the references, research materials,
 and archival sources used in developing the exhibition, <em><a href="https://exhibitions.nlb.gov.sg/untoldstories/about/" rel="noopener nofollow" target="_blank">Untold Stories: Four Singapore Artists’ Quest for Inspiration in Bali 1952</a></em>.
 The materials featured offer a deeper look into the artists’ journey that led to a landmark exhibition in 1953 in Singapore’s art history and the historical context surrounding it.
 In conjunction with the exhibition, NLB and World Scientific have published the book <em><a href="https://catalogue.nlb.gov.sg/search/card?recordId=300094843" rel="noopener nofollow" target="_blank">Bali 1952: Through the Lens of Liu Kang</a></em> by
 Gretchen Liu, one of the curators of this exhibition.</p>
 <h4>Guide Index</h4>
-<p><strong>Prologue</strong>
+<p><a href="#Prologue"><strong>Prologue</strong></a>
 </p>
 <ul data-tight="true" class="tight">
 <li>